Stories

 November 2, 2025

-By Lara Elhossaini (Outreach and Programs Coordinator) Trans Day of Remembrance takes place every year on November 20.
+by our Outreach and Programs Coordination Team Trans Day of Remembrance takes place every year on November 20.
 It is a day to remember and honour the transgender people who have lost their lives to violence, hatred, and discrimination.
 It is also a time to support the trans community and call for a world where everyone can live safely, no matter their gender identity.
 Sadly, transgender people, especially trans women of colour, face high rates of violence and harm around the world.
 Many are targeted simply for being who they are.
 TDOR helps shine a light on this reality and reminds everyone that more needs to be done to protect and respect trans people.
 On this day, people gather for vigils, where names of trans people who have been killed in the past year are read aloud.
 These gatherings can include candles, moments of silence, music, or speeches.
 People also share stories, art, and messages online to honour those who have been lost and to show support for the living trans community.
 There are many ways to take part in Trans Day of Remembrance.
 You can attend a vigil, either in person or online.
 You can learn about the challenges trans people face and listen to trans voices and stories.
 Sharing information with friends and family can help raise awareness and build understanding.
 Supporting trans-led organizations and speaking out against transphobia in your community are also important ways to help.
 Trans Day of Remembrance is important because it reminds us that trans people deserve to live safely and with dignity.
 It calls on everyone to stand up against hate and to work for a world where all people can live as their true selves without fear.
 Join Centre33 and West Side Pride on November 20, 2025 as we honour those lost.
 In memory and solidarity on Trans Day of Remembrance.

 April 1, 2025